 Every Wrangler comes with only front- and side-impact airbags.
 Given its convertible top, there are no curtain airbags.
 Per federal regulations, a rearview camera and stability control are also included.

-The National Highway Traffic Safety Administration (NHTSA) does not give an overall safety rating for the Jeep Wrangler, but 2020 models earned 4 out 5 stars in frontal crash and rollover tests.
-The Insurance Institute for Highway Safety (IIHS) gave the Wrangler 4-door Good ratings in four of five categories — in the small overlap front test, the driver-side earned only a Marginal rating.
+NHTSA does not give an overall safety rating for the Jeep Wrangler, but 2020 models earned 4 out 5 stars in frontal crash and rollover tests.
+The IIHS gave the Wrangler 4-door Good ratings in four of five categories, with small overlap front: driver-side earning only a marginal rating.

 Behind the Wheel

 This newest generation of the Wrangler, called the JL, is far more civilized than the old JK.
 Steering response and feel in particular are greatly improved, although its solid front axle suspension still yields a weird sawing response atypical of just about everything else on the road.
 Some may find it charming; others may find it spooky.
-Ride quality and visibility are also better than before.
-In general, it’s easier to live with a modern Wrangler on a day-to-day basis than in generations prior.
+Ride quality and visibility are also better than before, and in general, it’s easier to live with a modern Wrangler on a day-to-day basis than it was in generations prior.
 We also love the JL’s soft-top roof design, which allows you to remove the rear panels for airflow but keep the top bit in place to prevent sunburns.

-Inside, however, is where you will most appreciate the Wrangler’s newfound civility.
+Inside, however, is where the Wrangler’s newfound civility will be most appreciated.
 The cabin is now more comfortable; materials are nicer, and available feature content is surprisingly generous.
-The latest Uconnect touchscreen infotainment systems — some of the most user-friendly in the industry — are particularly welcome.
+The latest Uconnect touchscreen infotainment systems — some of the most user-friendly in the industry — are a particularly welcomed addition.
 Still, you won’t find amenities like power front seats.
 That just isn’t the Wrangler’s game.

 The JL Wrangler really begins its life when the pavement ends.
 It can go places you’d normally need a horse or helicopter to reach.
 Even a base Sport is a veritable mountain goat, but obviously, the Rubicon, with its locking front and rear differentials, better suspension, and all-terrain tires, is what you’ll really want for the toughest trails.
 We’d also recommend trying both the standard V6 and the new 4-cylinder turbo upgrade.
 Neither is a bad choice, but the turbo’s extra torque and better fuel economy are hard to argue with.

-The diesel V6, however, is the engine we’d pick if you can swallow the extra cost.
+The diesel V6, however, if the engine we’d pick if you can swallow the extra cost.
 Its torque makes this Jeep feels like a real force to be reckoned with.

 Other Cars to Consider